A Plethora of Features That Make Projects Easier

 Both the ability to highly organize asset libraries and the ability to drag & drop assets make Project Manager an easy choice for designers who want to get their projects done faster and easier.

-- Store Proxy with materials.
+- Store/Create Proxy with Materials

 - Support to Substance textures

-- Search files by tags and file-names.
+- Search assets by tags and file-names

-- Power Asset Tracking Management.
+- Power Asset Tracking Management

-- Support to most used renderers like Vray, Corona, Octane, Mental Ray, Maxwell & etc.
+- Support to most used renderers like Vray, Corona, Octane, Mental Ray, Maxwell & etc

 - Version 3.12.68: Mapping source for VRay PBR materials.
 Filter Favorites

 - Version 3.12.17: Display assets from multiple Favorites

 - Version 3.11.45: Convert and Resize Images.
 V-Ray 5 support